The Massachusetts Child: Helping Children in Need

 WHO WE ARE & WHAT WE DO

 The Massachusetts Child is a charitable corporation founded by the MTA in 1996.
 The Mass Child program reimburses MTA preK-12 local associations for expenses that directly benefit students in need, making it possible for them to succeed.
 The Mass Child Board of Directors reviews requests on a case-by-case basis to confirm they meet the guidelines.
 Locals with 500 or fewer members may receive up to $1,000 per school year.
-Locals with more than 500 members are eligible to receive $2 per additional member.
+Locals with more than 500 members are eligible to receive reimbursement equal to $2 per member.

 THREE CATEGORIES FOR REIMBURSEMENTS

-Mass Child is always there to make sure a student has appropriate attire, footwear and prescription glasses.
+The Mass Child is always there to make sure a student has appropriate attire, footwear and prescription glasses.
 The Mass Child has been able to assist in providing students with personal hygiene products but cannot help in paying for medications, including prescription and over-the-counter drugs.
 Gift certificates and gift cards are not reimbursable.
 The Mass Child board, because of its bylaws and mission, must carefully consider each request for personal needs.
-Locals are strongly encouraged to contact Mass Child before making such expenditures.
+Locals are strongly encouraged to contact The Mass Child before making such expenditures.

-When a school-aged child’s family is affected by an unforeseen crisis, Mass Child recognizes this as an immediate need.
-Mass Child supports locals that help children recoup personal items and school supplies lost to fire and other natural disasters.
-The ability of Mass Child to assist following crises is made on a case-by-case basis.
+When a school-aged child’s family is affected by an unforeseen crisis, The Mass Child recognizes this as an immediate need.
+The Mass Child supports locals that help children recoup personal items and school supplies lost to fire and other natural disasters.
+The ability of The Mass Child to assist following crises is made on a case-by-case basis.